 The agreement to hire a beekeeping specialist led to renewed and increased interest in forming a state beekeeping organization, and a meeting was scheduled for Jan.
 11, 1917 in Winston-Salem.
 Interested beekeepers were contacted and a number of speakers were invited to present papers.
 Among those who responded and presented papers were Dr. E. F. Phillips, Apiculturist from the USDA Bureau of Entomology and Mr. E. R. Root of the A. I. Root Company in Medina, Ohio.

 The total attendance at the meeting was over 150 and they probably represented about 6,000 colonies of honey bees.
-The decision was made to create a beekeeping organization and the initial membership was about 40 beekeepers with annual dues of $1.00 per beekeeper.
+From this meeting, about 40 beekeepers started the N.C.
+State Beekeepers Association (NCSBA) with an annual dues of $1.00 per beekeeper.

-The NCSBA is an extremely active association and is constantly working to improve beekeeping in North Carolina and to aid the beekeepers of the state.
-Following is a list of some of the Association’s accomplishments:
+The NCSBA is an extremely active association and is constantly working to improve beekeeping in North Carolina and to aid beekeepers within the state.
+Below are some of the Association’s accomplishments:

-June 2009, the Honey Bee Exhibit opened at the NC Zoo.
+- June 2009, the Honey Bee Habitat opened at the NC Zoo.
 N.C.
 State Beekeepers Association, N.C.
 Farm Bureau, Syngenta and Zoo Society donors raised $243,507 to make the exhibit possible.